vincent-barilla/Mood-Mapper-Beta/README.md

                   I find it counter-intuitive to order the callbacks new before old, but doing so allows the single callback to be entered, and used for both sides of the toggle.
 That's why I ordered them as such.

               */

             function clickAction(value, callback){
               elem[prop] = value;

-              /* What the "if" statement is doing:

-                  This condition applies to when only the first callback is given.
-In that case, assign callback to "newOnClickMthd", and fire it whenever the button is clicked.

-              */
               if (!callback && newOnClickMthd){
                 callback = newOnClickMthd;
               }